-Why Piaggio built Gita, a cargo carrying robot, to follow in your footsteps
+Why Piaggio built Gita, a cargo-carrying robot, to follow in your footsteps

-LG’s 5K MacBook Pro monitor is reportely having issues with WiFi routers
+LG’s 5K MacBook Pro monitor is reportely having issues with Wi-Fi routers

-The Italian company that makes Vespa scooters and Moto Guzzi motorcycles, Piaggio, revealed its newest development this week, a personal delivery device or “cargo robot,” called the Gita.
+Piaggio, the Italian company that makes Vespa scooters and Moto Guzzi motorcycles, revealed its newest development this week: a personal delivery device or “cargo robot,” called the Gita.
 The robot was designed by a new “startup” within the broader Piaggio group of brands, called Piaggio Fast Forward, in Boston.

-Gita looks like a carbon fiber take on the exercise ball with tires in a meridian position, and mulitple cameras embedded within its shell.
-It can follow a person, or roll autonomously in an environment it has already mapped in the past.
-At 26 inches tall, the Gita can carry up to 40 pounds at a time and has a maximum speed of 22 miles per hour, so it can keep up with a person on foot or riding a bike, generally.
+Gita looks like a carbon fiber take on the exercise ball with tires in a meridian position, and multiple cameras embedded within its shell.
+It can follow a person, or roll autonomously in an environment it has already mapped.
+At 26 inches tall, the Gita can carry up to 40 pounds at a time and has a maximum speed of 22 miles per hour, so it can keep up with a person on foot or riding a bike.
 It can run for about 8 hours of continuous use, the company said.

-TechCrunch spoke with Piaggio Fast Forward’s Chief Creative Officer, Greg Lynn, about the inspiration behind the curious cargo bot.
+TechCrunch spoke with Piaggio Fast Forward’s Chief Creative Officer Greg Lynn about the inspiration behind the curious cargo bot.
 He said, “We come from a world of lightweight, two and three-wheeled cycles, scooters and mini trucks.
 Everything we do is lightweight and made for highly congested cities, like Bangkok or Hanoi, where traffic is a real problem.
 We wanted to extend people’s movement and encourage them to move more freely and easily, even in congested environments.”
 He noted the Gita has a zero turning radius.

-Piaggio Fast Forward has taken a different approach to circumventing traffic on the ground than other startups in this space, such as the delivery drone makers Flirtey, Zipline, or Starship Technologies, which makes semi-autonomous personal delivery robots.
+Piaggio Fast Forward has taken a different approach to circumventing traffic on the ground than other startups in this space, such as the delivery drone makers Flirtey and Zipline or Starship Technologies, which makes semi-autonomous personal delivery robots.
 The Gita has to follow a human around to learn how to navigate around a new environment.
 Its design allows it to go wherever a person in a wheelchair could go, including ADA-compliant ramps, elevators and grocery store aisles.

 Piaggio Fast Forward Chief Operating Officer Sasha Hoffman explained the follow-mode can alleviate some problems faced by autonomous vehicles.
 She said, “A machine can be intelligent, but isn’t as smart as a human today.
 Driving down the street and deciding to swerve to avoid hitting a bicyclist or a dog in the road, for example, people make ethical decisions all the time that a self driving car can’t make.
 If a device is following a person then that person has the lead, and powers the most important decisions around the robot’s movement.”